 Today, the number of children (under age 18) in the United States is at an all-time high of 74.2 million.
 But, the share of the national population who are children is at an all time low of 24%.
-Based on data from the 2010 census, we find that while there is a small increase in the number of children, the rate at which that population is growing has slowed dramatically over the past 20 years.
+Based on data from the 2010 census, we find that while there is a small increase in the number of children in the US, the rate at which that population is growing has slowed dramatically over the past 20 years.

 Changes in the number of children in the United States

 Findings & Stats on the U.S. Population Under 18

 There was a relatively small increase in the number of children during the 2000 to 2010 period, as the under-18 population grew by 1.9 million.
 The increase was much lower than the increase during the 1990s when the child population grew by 8.7 million.